IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/deploying-running-and-debugging-stored-procedures-basics.md

 ## Debugging a stored procedure

 The **Debug** action allows you to debug your stored procedure by using the native IDE debugger.
-You can set breakpoints in the editor, and you can watch values change over time in the debug environment ~~(note that conditional breakpoints currently aren't supported)~~. `Setting conditional breakpoints is covered later in this article.`
+You can set breakpoints in the editor, and you can watch values change over time in the debug environment.
+Setting conditional breakpoints is covered later in this topic.

 You can also specify additional debugging options by using the **Run SQL Options** dialog, which is described later in this article.
 If input variables are specified in the SQL, you'll be prompted to specify values for them before the SQL goes through debugging.